Work With Drew

 Systems Theory, Power, Oppression

 Every person exists inside systems, and those systems live inside them.
 The survival adaptations shaped by racism, homophobia, misogyny, and colonialism are intelligent responses to unjust conditions, not pathologies.
-I read the architecture running your life at every scale it operates on.
+I read the architecture running your life at every scale.

 THE OFFERINGS

 For the recurring pattern that insight alone has not shifted.
 The grief that will not resolve.
 The relationship dynamic you cannot think your way out of.
-The part of yourself you manage instead of meet.
+The part of yourself you have been managing instead of meeting.
 We go where it lives.
 In the body, in the relational field, in the survival architecture you built before you had words for what was happening.

 "The most significant thing Drew did for me was help me no longer feel ashamed of myself.
 For so long I thought I was this horrible person that deserved to be judged, punished and full of guilt.
 He helped me love myself again.
 Not only did he help me grow back into the person I deserved to be, he guided me towards trusting others again."